Lunarexxy/Sims4-to-TU-converter/README.md

 [*Niko*](https://www.youtube.com/c/limesupplier) for creating another [video guide](https://www.youtube.com/watch?v=YUCr28T8K-s) for Blender 2.8+ users, with additional helpful tips.

-*CmarNYC* and *thepancake1*, for creating and maintaining the [TS4 SimRipper Classic](https://modthesims.info/d/635720/ts4-simripper-classic-rip-sims-from-savegames-v3-13-0-0-7-12-22.html) and [TS4 SimRipper](https://github.com/thepancake1/TS4-SimRipper) tools, respectively.
+*CmarNYC*, *thepancake1*, and *andrew on Sims 4 Studio* for creating and maintaining the TS4 SimRipper tool.

 *Redoo*, *Skullasaurus*, *Laurie*, and others, for offering many different Sim models to learn from and practice on.